Kukupie123/KukusVillagerModV2_Valheim/KukusVillagerMod/README.md

 ﻿# Kuku's Villager Mod
 DELETE OLD VERSION's DLL, CONFIGS EVERY UPDATE.
+NOT MULTIPLAYER COMPATIBLE.
+USE AT YOUR OWN RISK
 ## Installation (manual)
 Paste the plugins folder in valheim/BepInEx/